JoanaBLate/safe-easy-c/README.md

 Many SafeEasyC functions parameters are of the type *long* (where theoretically they should be *size_t*).

-This is very useful for preventing many nasty bugs, but comes at the cost that you *MUST NOT* use the library for big data (size equal/greater to the max positive value of the type *long* - which exact number depends on your operatin system).
+This is very useful for preventing many nasty bugs, but comes at the cost that you *MUST NOT* use the library for big data (size equal/greater to the max positive value of the type *long* - which exact number depends on your operating system).

+For more information, search in the folder examples about this subject.

 <!-- At the moment the library is comprehensive enough to solve all the puzzles of the Advent of Code. -->